 For packages with a value more than €150, VAT (and customs) will be collected on import from the buyer by the postal carrier.

-Since these regulations are new, many shipping carriers are still figuring out their IOSS intake and delivery flows.
-It’s best to check with your shipping provider to know exactly what process you should be following.
+Since each postal carrier may have different processes, it's best to check with your shipping provider to know exactly what process you should be following.

 The IOSS number is different from the tariff code.
 You may be required to add a tariff code to shipments into the EU.
 Learn more about tariff codes.

 Other countries may also apply customs duty and/or VAT on goods purchased from another country.
 As the threshold for the application of such charges may vary from country to country, please contact your local customs/ tax office and local tax advisor for further information.

 Etsy is not responsible for the collection or determination of any custom duties or VAT costs for the countries listed below, so we recommend that you check individual tax authority websites for more information: